Singapore, Republic of Singapore

 ACE systematically evaluates health technologies, such as drugs, vaccines, gene therapies and medical technologies, using established HTA methods.
 This includes using analytical frameworks and drawing on clinical, epidemiological and health economic information to determine how to best allocate Singapore’s limited healthcare resources.
 ACE also negotiates prices for health technologies under evaluation with manufacturers based on proven outcomes to determine what fair prices should be.
 ACE’s evaluations equip policy makers in the Ministry of Health, Singapore, with objective and credible evidence to guide national subsidy decisions on health technologies, so that patients have access to good value care earlier.

 ACE publishes concise, evidence-based clinical guidances to inform specific areas of clinical practice and serve as a common starting point nationally for clinical decision-making.
-In addition, ACE conducts Singapore’s first nationwide educational visiting service for healthcare professionals, to further assist them and their patients in integrating current evidence into care, including through shared decision-making.
+In addition, ACE provides continuing professional education on evidence for clinical decision-making through different engagements and activities.
+ACE also provides resources, training and educational materials for healthcare consumers to improve health literacy and encourage shared decision-making between patients and their doctors about their healthcare.

 Completed HTA Reports